mswatosh/was-kerberos-database/README.md

 `docker-entrypoint.sh` creates the krb5.conf and starts the database.
 `createschema.sh` updates the database configuration for kerberos, runs kinit with the user, and starts db2 admin.

-The db2 user account is db2inst1
+The db2 user account is db2inst1@EXAMPLE.COM
-The db2 kerberos service is db2srvc/db2@EXAMPLE.COM
+The db2 kerberos service is db2srvc@EXAMPLE.COM

+We call kinit before db2start because db2 looks for credentials in the ccache.

 DB2 Logs: /database/config/db2user/sqllib/db2dump/DIAG0000/